 This program helps older adults from having to choose between food and other basic needs.
 Monthly opportunity to help with curbside pickup of food orders.
 Volunteers help load food boxes in personal vehicles.

-Healthy Living Classes: Barron, Rusk and Washburn Counties
+Healthy Living Classes: Barron and Rusk Counties